 Question Answer Marks 3(b) Relevant points could include: Inventories held decreased by \$2m in 2025.
 Trade receivables decreased from \$3m to \$1.5m.
-The amount of cash held increased by \$0.5m from \$2 to \$2.5m.
+The amount of cash held increased by \$0.5m from \$2m to \$2.5m.
 Amount of trade receivables decreased by \$1.5m.
 The bank loan increased by \$1m.
 TT had current assets of \$15m in 2024.
 TT had current liabilities of \$5m in 2024.
 Current assets decreased by \$3m in 2025.
-Current liabilities increased to \$8m in 2025. m Trade receivables decreased by \$1.5m - as fewer customers are given credit / fewer customers / existing customers are now paying in cash.
-The current ratio in 2025 was 1.5 / 1.5:1.
-A current ratio of 2 / 2:1 would be better, as the curre ratio in 2025 indicates that TT may have had too few current assets in a liquid form.
+Current liabilities increased to \$8m in 2025.
+1 Trade receivables decreased by \$1.5m - as fewer customers are given credit / fewer customers / existing customers are now paying in cash.
+The current ratio in 2025 was 1.5 / 1.5 : 1.
+A current ratio of 2 / 2 : 1 would be better, as the curren ratio in 2025 indicates that TT may have had too few current assets in a liquid form.
 The current ratio calculated for 2025 seems to be sufficient to encourage banks to increase the loan if needed to pay for the new cafe.
-The acid test ratio in 2025 was 0.5 / 0.5:1.
-The acid test ratio was low as a ratio nearer to 1 / 1:1 would be better to ensure current liabilities can be pair. ent No, TT was not in a better financial position in 2025 as it had an overdraft of \$5m leading to a lower acid test ratio which was very low and could have caused liquid problems for TT.
+The acid test ratio in 2025 was 0.5 / 0.5 : 1.
+The acid test ratio was low as a ratio nearer to 1 / 1 : 1 would be better to ensure current liabilities can be paid t No, TT was not in a better financial position in 2025 as it had an overdraft of \$5m leading to a lower acid test ratio which was very low and could have caused liquidiproblems for TT.
 It had also increased its bank loan by \$1m so increased interest payments will have resulted higher expenses.
-Yes, TT had improved its financial position in 2025 as current ratio was at 1.5 / 1.5 : 1 which was low but was unlikely to have caused a liquidity problem.
-Inventory levels had been reduced to \$8m meaning less cash we tied up in this and in fact the amount of cash held had increased by \$0.5m. et dity y d in the s
+Yes, TT had improved its financial position in 2025 as the current ratio was at 1.5 / 1.5 : 1 which was low but was unlikely to have caused a liquidity problem.
+Inventory levels had been reduced to \$8m meaning less cash was tied up in this and in fact the amount of cash held had increased by \$0.5m. in he

 Question Answer Marks 4(a) Explain one advantage and one disadvantage of TT using environmentally friendly packaging for its products.
-Award 1 mark for each advantage/disadvantage (max.
+8 Award 1 mark for each advantage/disadvantage (max.
 2).
-Award a maximum of 3 additional marks for each explanation of the advantage/disadvantage of TT using environmentally friendly packaging - one of which must be applied to the context of the question.
+Award a maximum of 3 additional marks for each explanation of the advantage/disadvantage of TT using environmentally friendly packaging - one of which must be applied to the context of the question .
 Relevant advantages might include: if the packaging is reused rather than buying new - decrease in costs of buying new packaging - this may lead to a higher profit if revenue remains the same if the packaging is recycled - improved reputation for TT - and consumers that are environmentally aware will be attracted to TT - leading to increased sales/revenue fewer resources used - which can be used by future generations.
-Relevant disadvantages might include: increase in initial cost of buying the environmentally friendly packaging may lead to higher prices needing to be charged to cover these increased costs - may lead to lower sales increase in costs of cleaning the packaging ready to be reused/recycled increased variable costs - lowering gross profit margin may make the product look less attractive if in recycled/reused packaging rather than new packaging - may lead to reduced sales - possibly reducing profit if costs remain the same.
-Accept all valid responses.
+Relevant disadvantages might include: increase in initial cost of buying the environmentally friendly packaging Accept all valid responses.
 For example: This will lead to a decrease in the costs of buying new packaging (1) if the packaging is reused (app) which may increase the gross profit margin (1).
 This could lead to a higher profit (1).
 Application could include: ice cream; desserts; reuse packaging; recycle packaging; luxury products; cafe; 10 employees; 50 cafes; excellent customer service; weekly total variable costs of \$20 000; brand image of caring for the environment; how to make different desserts; cakes; 5000 desserts made and sold each week.